Chonsk/Doktorn/README.md

 -----------------------------------------------------------------
 To start up a server just do:
-cmd: "npm install http-server -g" //if not already installed
+"npm install http-server -g" //if not already installed

-and then
+and then:
-cmd: "http-server C:\location\to\app"
+"http-server C:\location\to\app"

 after that, just go localhost:8080 in browser

 -----------------------------------------------------------------
 Sources:
-http://jsfiddle.net/gUSZS/ (verify input fields) http://www.alexlindgren.com/archive/custom-angularjs-directive-for-luhn-validation/ (ssn luhn chenck) the rest is from here and there ;-)
+http://jsfiddle.net/gUSZS/ (verify input fields)

+http://www.alexlindgren.com/archive/custom-angularjs-directive-for-luhn-validation/ (ssn luhn chenck)

+the rest is from here and there ;-)